 The final X-Plane 10 installer version is 3.40r3.
 It combines the formerly separate demo & full installers into one installer and includes minor bug fixes.

-At the time of this update the latest version is 4.01r1, which included minor bug fixes.
+At the time of this update the latest version is 4.02r2, which included bug fixes, updated translations, and an update scenery option for digital download users.